ZixuanKe/PyContinual/docs/run_exist.md

 ## Run the Existing Baselines
 We have implemented **40+** baselines, you can simply run them using the corresponding scripts

+### Setup

+ - Firstly, download the availabele data in [Drive](https://drive.google.com/file/d/10hCJHDKYVw0tzSHk6YZrRMFsqNs57fzW/view?usp=sharing).
+Unzip it in the root folder.
+After doing that, your should see `./dat` and `./data` in the root folder
+ -  Secondly, go to the `./data_prep`, find the needed task sequence.
+Move it out to the root folder

 ### Format
     `run_train_[network]_[approach_specification]_[approach].sh`